 Printing Basics 101

-Artwork, including fixing poorly created or improperly submitted files, finding files and revisions, will incur an $80.00 per hour charge.
+Artwork, including fixing poorly created or improperly submitted files, finding files, and revisions, will incur a $100.00 per hour charge.
+Need help with your design project?
+Let us transform your design idea into a finished piece, or you may submit your own designs by following the instructions below.

 TO ENSURE PROPER PRINTING: